 To become an emergency center technician, individuals must have an associate's degree in emergency medical technology.
 Coursework in this program usually covers triage, emergency surgical procedures, equipment operation, medicine administration, pathology, anatomy and physiology.

 Some employers prefer job applicants who have completed certificate programs in cardiopulmonary resuscitation, pediatric advanced life support, basic life support and advanced cardiovascular life support.
 Also, at least one year of on-the-job experience may be required for employment.

 Professional certification is usually sought after completing degree requirements for this field, but there are many different types of certification, depending on career goals and training.
 For example, certification for EMTs can be obtained from The National Registry of Emergency Medical Technicians.
 Completion of all courses and written skills testing are required for certification.
 Following EMT certification, individuals may work specifically in hospital emergency rooms and urgent care facilities.

 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) does not provide specific career or salary information for emergency center technicians.
 Nevertheless, the BLS does offer job outlook data for similar careers, such as EMTs and paramedics.
-According to BLS estimations, open positions for EMTs and paramedics would increase by 24% during the 2014-2024 decade.
-As of 2016, PayScale.com reported that emergency room technicians with 1 year experience earned $12.81 per hour, while those tenured employees with 10-19 years experience earned $15.92 per hour.
+According to BLS estimations, open positions for EMTs and paramedics would increase as fast as the national average through 2028.
+As of 2019, PayScale.com reported that emergency room technicians with 1 year experience earned $12.81 per hour, while those tenured employees with 10-19 years experience earned $15.92 per hour.